Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Theoretical discussion

 for the $K=2$, $S=0$ component.
 The rms neutron radius $\langle r_n \rangle=3.34$ fm of such a source is very consistent with the values found in Table 3 of Ref.\ \cite{Lazauskas:2023}.
 The strength function peak shape is somewhat different from that in Fig.\ 3 of \cite{Lazauskas:2023}, which indicates more complicated correlated nature of the source function in Ref.\ \cite{Lazauskas:2023}, then we assume in Eq.\ (\ref{eq:sim-sour}).
 However, the peak value for the full-calculation $^{4}$n strength function in Fig.\ \ref{fig:lazaus} well coincide with 2.5 MeV of \cite{Lazauskas:2023}, which means that we are reasonably ``on a right track''.

-So, in principle, there exist a class of source functions which can produce extreme low-energy peak in the $^{4}$n spectrum for quite compact ($\langle r_n \rangle \sim 3$ fm) source.
+So, in principle, there exist a class of source functions, which can produce extreme low-energy peak in the $^{4}$n spectrum for quite a compact ($\langle r_n \rangle \sim 3$ fm) source.
 The only problem is that the ``supersoft'' source Eq.\ (\ref{eq:sim-sour}) has short-distance asymptotic $\sim \rho_{4}$.
 If we get back to the definition Eq.\ (\ref{eq:sour-def}), this implies that $^{8}$He overlap with 4-body hypersphericals is singular as $\sim \rho^{-3}_{4}$ at zero, which is highly unlikely for any realistic $^{8}$He structure.
 The $^{4}$n sources deduced in our work has asymptotic $\sim \rho^6_{4}$ at zero for $K=2$; they can be reasonably approximated by expression like (\ref{eq:sim-sour}), but only for $\alpha=6$.
 This is in full agreement with analytically deduced source functions of Ref.\ \cite{Grigorenko:2004}.
-Consequently, such sources are much ``harder'' in the momentum space, and additional \emph{peripheral assumption} is needed to get sizable low-energy effect in $^{4}$n spectrum.
+The source with $\alpha=6$ is evidently much ``harder'' in the momentum space than the source of the same radius with $\alpha=1$.
+Therefore, an additional \emph{peripheral assumption} is needed to get sizable low-energy effect in $^{4}$n spectrum with such a source.